 US will not give security guarantees to Ukraine, Trump says

-US president says Volodymyr Zelenskyy will visit Washington, DC, on Friday to sign US-Ukraine critical minerals deal.
+US president says Ukraine’s leader Volodymyr Zelenskyy will visit Washington, DC, on Friday to sign US-Ukraine critical minerals deal.

 World leaders support Ukraine at the war’s third anniversary summit